omonimus1/blog-jade-rubick/content/posts/2021-10-27--embedded-model/index.md

 When pairing the embedded model with a small centralized team, it can be useful to have the central team use the [Objective expert model](/objective-expert-model/).
 A reliability organization might have a central SRE group that is in charge of reporting on reliability for the organization, broken down by team.
 This can drive a lot of work in other teams.

-### Coordination models
+## Coordination models

-Embedded is just one of many [coordination models](/coordination-models/).
+Embedding is just one of many [coordination models](/coordination-models/).
 Coordination models give you a menu of choices to choose from when solving your inter-team coordination issues.

-### Feedback
+## Feedback

 See anything I missed?
 Disagree with this?
 Please let me know your thoughts!

-### Thank you
+## Thank you

 [Gus Shaffer](https://www.linkedin.com/in/gusshaffer/) provided a lot of feedback on an earlier version of this post, and had some good suggestions on how to embed effectively.